 More broadly, I am on a quest for wealth, wisdom and enlightenment.

-I write, host a podcast, speak occasionally and host an email list.
+I also write, host a podcast, speak occasionally and host an email list.

-The goal is not so much to create a show as it is to use the medium as a way of learning in public.
+My goal with the podcast is not so much to create a show as it is to use the medium as a way of learning in public.

 You can listen to it here:

 I want to learn more about the following industries/areas:

 - Cloud computing

 - Stock Exchanges